Ffoo66/p2s1info/README.md

-Make sure the directory in which you put the files does not contain spaces or special characters (for example *), otherwise some of the options will not work.
+Make sure the directory in which you put the files does not contain spaces or special characters (for example *), otherwise all or some of the options will not work.

 To launch the program use "bash projet.sh directory" followed by the desired options.